aai-institute/pyDVL/docs/30-data-valuation.rst

 Other methods
 =============

-Other game-theoretic concepts are in pyDVL's roadmap:

-- **Banzhaf indices** (which is just a different weighting scheme with better numerical stability properties).
+There are other game-theoretic concepts in pyDVL's roadmap, based on the notion of semivalue, which is a generalization to different weighting schemes: in particular **Banzhaf indices** and **Beta Shapley**, with better numerical and rank stability in certain situations.

 Contributions are welcome!